zuoc/journal/entries/sharing.md

 Sharing things (in this case, online) is a very theraputic exercise.

-When I wrote my rather embarrassing [blog post](https://www.kennethreitz.org/essays/mentalhealtherror-an-exception-occurred) about being diagnosed with Bipolar Disorder, I was very surprised by the tremendous amount of positive feedback that I got from my audience.
+When I wrote my rather embarrassing [blog post](https://www.kennethreitz.org/essays/mentalhealtherror-an-exception-occurred) about being diagnosed with Bipolar Disorder (Type I), I was very surprised by the tremendous amount of positive feedback that I got from my audience.
 I was sharing what is admittedly the most humiliating thing that could possibly happen to me, and I heard back from the mob almost nothing but praise for doing so.

 This allowed me to really feel comfortable with both this servere problem that I have, and feel accepted by a community for the whole of who I am, flaws and all.

 I've observed that *within your greatness weaknes, there often lies your greatest strength* (the inverse of which is also true).